What is dental pulp?

-Dr. Konopka will make an access hole in the tooth, through which the infected pulp, bacteria, and debris are removed.
-The inside of the tooth is then cleaned and sealed.
-A dental filling is placed to close the access hole.
-Sometimes, a dental crown will be needed to support the tooth.
+Dr. Konopka will make an access hole in the tooth, through which he can remove the infected pulp, bacteria, and debris.
+Our dentist will then clean out the inside of the tooth and seal it.
+Typically, we will use a dental filling to close the access hole; however, some instances may require a dental crown to fully support the tooth.

 What should I expect after root canal therapy?

 Your tooth may feel sensitive for a few days.
-Any discomfort can be controlled with over-the-counter pain medications.
-This will fade with time.
+You can control any discomfort with over-the-counter pain medications.
+Your discomfort will fade with time.

-We welcome you to contact our dental office in St. Clair Shores, Michigan, today at 586-296-1140 to learn more and to schedule your next visit with our dentist.
+We welcome you to contact our dental office in St. Clair Shores, Michigan, today if you would like to learn more.
+You can call us at 586-296-1140.
+Our team is happy to help, and we can help schedule your next visit with our dentist.